Unifying Qubit Routing Across Diverse Quantum ISAs via Canonical Representation

-The main ideas of \canopus\ are as follows: \ding{172} Considering the subsequent synthesis overhead with native basis gates after the qubit routing stage could unlock significant optimization opportunities.
-For instance, a $ \SWAP $ inserted after a 2Q block with the same qubit pair acted on could lead to a better synthesis result when rebased to the backend ISA. \ding{173} Expanding the quantum ISA is crucial to boost the performance of real-world quantum applications.
+The main ideas of \canopus\ are as follows: \ding{172} Significant optimization opportunities emerge when native gate synthesis costs are directly incorporated into the qubit routing process.
+For instance, synthesizing a 2Q block and a subsequent $\SWAP$ with the same qubit pair acted on as a single composite operation is often more efficient than synthesizing them individually. \ding{173} Expanding the quantum ISA is crucial for boosting the performance of real-world quantum applications.
 For example, the fractional $ \ZZ(\theta) $ gate set widely adopted by hardware vendors (e.g., IBM~\cite{ibmFractionalGates}, Quantinuum~\cite{quantinuumArbitraryAngleGates}, IonQ~\cite{ionqPartialGates}) enables more efficient execution of chemistry simulation kernels within which many 2-local Pauli rotations are involved.
-The combination of $ \CX $ and $ \iSWAP $ gates have been demonstrated to benefit stabilizer circuits to protect error-corrected qubit information~\cite{zhou2024halma}. \ding{174} The monodromy polytope theory~\cite{peterson2020fixed} based on the canonical representation of 2Q gates~\cite{zhang2003geometric} provides a formal, universal, and quantitative description of the 2Q synthesis cost for generic quantum ISAs.
-This formalism enables unified compiler optimization.
-With these insights in mind, \canopus\ performs intelligent $ \SWAP $ insertion during qubit routing to holistically minimize post-mapping circuit cost (in terms of both gate count and depth) given any quantum ISA, thus performing deep routing-synthesis co-optimization and resulting in significantly lower routing overheads.
-Importantly, although \canopus\ is ISA-aware, it always operates on the canonical-form circuits, and the gate/circuit cost quantification via monodromy polytopes is independent of the specific ISA rebase implementation.
-Thus \canopus\ offers an LLVM-style optimization.
+The combination of $ \CX $ and $ \iSWAP $ gates have been demonstrated to benefit stabilizer circuits to protect error-corrected qubit information~\cite{zhou2024halma}. \ding{174} The monodromy polytope theory~\cite{peterson2020fixed} based on the canonical representation of 2Q gates~\cite{zhang2003geometric} provides a formal, universal, and quantitative description of the 2Q synthesis cost for arbitrary quantum ISAs, establishing a foundation for unified compiler optimization.
+Guided by these insights, \canopus\ performs intelligent $ \SWAP $ insertion during qubit routing to holistically minimize post-mapping circuit cost (in terms of both gate count and depth) given any quantum ISA, thus performing deep routing-synthesis co-optimization with significantly lower routing overhead induced.
+Importantly, while \canopus\ is ISA-aware, it always operates on the canonical-form circuits, and the gate/circuit cost quantification via monodromy polytope is independent of backend's specific ISA rebase implementation.
+In this sense, \canopus\ offers LLVM-style compiler optimization.